HWIDChanger

 Intel and AMD CPUID — what your processor tells the world

-CPUID is a CPU instruction that returns 60+ fields about the processor: brand string, family, model, stepping, supported feature flags, cache topology.
-Anti-cheats read all of it and aggregate into a fingerprint.
+CPUID is a processor instruction that any program can call.
+It returns a lot of information about the CPU — the brand string, family, model, stepping, supported features, cache layout.
+Anti-cheats read it and fold it into the hardware fingerprint.